 It’s been a deeply healing time for my relationship with myself as well as my relationship with the wonderful man in my life.
 I’ve found a stability that I’ve struggled to find since 2017 when my life turned utterly upside down.

 But what’s next?

 Well, before we get into this, I just want to note a few things that I’ve checked off my list at last.

 Probably the biggest one has been working at a marketing agency – ever since getting into marketing I dreamed of working with an established agency and huge clients, and boy did I get just that.
-I had the privilege to worked on some major accounts such as Sony, TikTok, Aeropostale, Nasdaq, Business Insider, Noom, and plenty of others – ironed out some skills that I desperately I felt I needed to succeed, and met some of the loveliest people that I hope to remain friends with for a long time.
+I had the privilege to work on some major accounts such as Sony, TikTok, Aeropostale, Nasdaq, Business Insider, Noom, and plenty of others – ironing out some skills that I desperately I felt I needed to succeed.
+I also met some of the coolest people I hope to keep around for a while.

 Absolutely not.
 At least not in this way, anyways.